 If you haven’t got a ha’penny then God bless you” ♫♫

 This was once a popular Christmas song.
 It was comprised in the nineteenth century by an unknown author.
-It was a song many of us grew up singing.
+It was a song that used to be sung by many people.
 Our Christmas music has changed a lot in the last few years.
 Songs that many of us sang so boastfully don’t seem to make much sense any more.

 I mean who even eats a goose for Christmas dinner?
 And why would we care if the goose is getting fat?
 Giving an old man a penny in today’s world sure wouldn’t mean much.
 What exactly is a “ha’penny”?
 And why would God bless us if we don’t have a “ha’penny”?